sandysandy/dmca-app/readme.md

 Published on February 23rd, 2015 • Intermediate

 So we have all the information that we require from the user.
 Let's now persist this data to a new "notices" table, so that the user may track the take-downs that they've fired off.

+# Episode 10 - Delivery
+Published on February 24th, 2015 • Intermediate

+Well, it's time to actually fire off these notifications to YouTube, Vimeo, etc. Let's review our options in this episode.